 Heavy vehicles like SUVs, large trucks or minivans need to be towed using a flatbed no matter what transmission they have.
 Wheel lift tow trucks have weight limitations that these vehicles exceed.
 Every dolly is different, and some can withstand heavier vehicles, but these extremely heavy vehicles will most likely require flatbed towing.

-Low Vehicles or Luxury Vehicles are Safer with Flatbed Towing
+Low Profile or Luxury Vehicles are Safer with Flatbed Towing

 Some vehicles are low to the ground and can sustain undercarriage damage when they are towed using a dolly.
 If you have a vehicle that is low, especially if you have had it lowered, it is much safer to have the vehicle towed using flatbed towing.
 For those that have a luxury vehicle, you may not want to risk the damage that a car can sustain when it is towed using a dolly.
 Vehicles by and large, are much safer when they are towed using a flatbed however there are some circumstances that call for wheel lift towing such as when broken down in a tight, crowded space.